use-go/onvif/README.md

 ## Supported services

-The following services are fully implemented:
+The following services are implemented:

 - Auth(More Options)
 - Device